A connected community without language barriers

 Different certification types are offered for different purposes to reflect the changing needs of our multicultural community.

-How was the certification system designed?
+How was the Certification System designed?

 The Certification System was designed following extensive research and consultation into the knowledge, skills and attributes that are necessary for translators and interpreters to be successful in the role.